dwpaley/orient/README.md

 `!!oend`

 The arguments x, y, and z give the centroid of the orient fragment.
+If they are omitted, the current centroid of the atoms between `!!orient` and `!!oend` is used.

 The optional arguments are the following: shift is a random translational shift of n angstroms (default 0) in case the centroid is not known accurately.